 Creating Citizens is The Commonwealth Club’s civics education initiative.
-Building on more than 118 years of nonpartisan civil dialogue at The Commonwealth Club, Creating Citizens brings students and educators into the conversation.
+Building on more than a century of nonpartisan civil dialogue at The Commonwealth Club, Creating Citizens brings students and educators into the conversation.

 Civil dialogue is fundamental to a healthy democracy, yet our nation is more polarized and divisive than ever.
 We know young people are watching and listening, and we know they want to speak up.
 Creating Citizens gives them this chance.

 Programs feature civic leaders from across the ideological spectrum, thinkers and influencers young people respect, and youth themselves.
 Students develop their own perspectives on complex issues and learn the power of mutually respectful dialogue in a diverse society.